hsinyuan-huang/computational-quantum-mechanics/README.md

 For the code usage, please see FGH_and_QMC.pdf for more details.
 [Eigen library](http://eigen.tuxfamily.org/) is used in FGH/ for singular value decomposition.

-A 3D visualization for the calculation process can be found here:
+A 3D visualization for the Quantum Monte Carlo can be found here:
 https://www.youtube.com/watch?v=tgJXdQFXmN0